pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/090-list-iteration.md

   * if you have a list of numbers and you want to calculate the sum total of the same, you would go through all the numbers and add them up.
   * if you have a list of emails and you want to find out which ones were sent on a specific date, you would again go through all emails and check for the date range.

   The process of going through list items one by one is called _list iteration_.
 Before we look at the idiomatic way of doing it in Python, we'll do it using the `while` loop.
 Just to build upon our existing knowledge.
-Here is the code that can find the sum total of all numbers in a list:
 ---
 type: live-code
-id: 71b0b81e-ab89-4f77-9afe-816e0645d5e9
+id: dfc88818-4f51-4d94-b408-521e5aeb2a4f
 code: |
   numbers = [9, 2, 34, 2, 7, 8, 23, 4, 9]